vsimon/webrtcbuilds/README.md

    -c TARGET CPU  The target cpu for cross-compilation.
 Default is 'x64'.
 Other values can be 'x86', 'arm64', 'arm'.
    -n CONFIGS     Build configurations, space-separated.
 Default is 'Debug Release'.
 Other values can be 'Debug', 'Release'.
    -e             Compile WebRTC with RTTI enabled.
 Default is with RTTI not enabled.
+   -g             [Linux] Compile 'Debug' WebRTC with iterator debugging disabled.
+Default is enabled but it might add significant overhead.
 ```

 ## Where is the package